Johanth3108/MechanoMinds/README.md

 ### Contributors

-This project was developed by [Your Group Name or Members] as part of [Project Name or Course] at [Institution Name].
+This project was developed by Johanth PS, Darshan Bharath Muthuveeran Ramakrishnan as part of ACSE6502 Group Project at The University of Sheffield.

-### License

-This project is licensed under the [License Type].
-See the LICENSE file for details.

 ### Contact

-For inquiries or support regarding this project, please contact [Your Contact Information].
+For inquiries or support regarding this project, please contact johanth6600@gmail.com.